sullof/delete-github-forks2/README.md

 # Delete GitHub Forks

-_(ORIGINALLY FORKED FROM https://github.com/yangshun/delete-github-forks BUT NO MORE COMPATIBLE)_
+_(REPO ORIGINALLY FORKED FROM https://github.com/yangshun/delete-github-forks BUT NO MORE COMPATIBLE)_

 Delete your forked GitHub repositories easily in two steps.